Current Affairs-Topics

 29,018

 With more than 1.72 lakh deaths reported nationwide in 2023, the road accident fatalities remain disturbingly high.
-The 2025 mid-year figures already represent over 50% of last year’s deaths on highways, signaling that this year could see an even higher toll if corrective actions are not enforced.
+The 2025 mid-year figures already represent over 50% of last year’s deaths on highways, signalling that this year could see an even higher toll if corrective actions are not enforced.

-These latest Road Accident Statistics should be a wake-up call for all stakeholders.
+These latest road accident statistics should be a wake-up call for all stakeholders.

 Causes and Trends in Road Accidents